netreplica/nrx/README.md

 * Graph data as a JSON file in [Cytoscape](https://cytoscape.org/) format [CYJS](http://manual.cytoscape.org/en/stable/Supported_Network_File_Formats.html#cytoscape-js-json)

 It can also read the topology graph previously saved as a CYJS file to convert it into other formats.

+This project is in a proof-of-concept phase.
+We're experimenting with the best ways to automate software network lab orchestration.
+If you have any feedback, questions or suggestions, please reach out to us via the Netreplica Discord server linked above, [#netreplica](https://netdev-community.slack.com/archives/C054GKBC4LB) channel in NetDev Community on Slack, or open a github issue in this repository.

 # Table of contents